 The “Violinmusic4all” project is based on significant innovation and it represents a methodology of learning to play the violin not only for deaf people, but also children and adults with mental and physical disabilities.

 In her work with deaf people and those with developmental disabilities, Renata has significantly enriched their possibilities with regard to an almost contradictory activity – playing music.

-This musical therapy concept will be held under the umbrella organization in works, the Institute of Music, which will focus on the services of care, rehabilitation, therapy and education of children and people with disabilities.
+This musical therapy concept will be held under the umbrella organization, the Institute of Music, which will focus on the services of care, rehabilitation, therapy and education of children and people with disabilities.
 The vastness of affected children and adults is presented in the statistics that there are two to three babies born with full or partial hearing loss in every 1000 newborns.
 Given that the project is not limited exclusively to Croatia, nor solely to deaf people, we are talking about a target group of 2-5% of the entire world population.